rooprg/project_3/README.md

 # Project 3 Data Visualization
-Our project wanted to look at data from natural disasters in the 21st Century and see where they are happening, their frequency, and the loss of life over time.
+Our project is designed to look at data from natural disasters in the 21st Century and see where they are happening, their frequency, and the loss of life over time.
 This data could be used to analyze if efforts to reduce the damage of natural disasters over time have been successful.
+We wanted to learn which disasters are more frequency; most catastrophic to life; etc.  We used data from the US National Oceanic and Atmospheric Administration via their National Centers for Environmental Information website.

 # Instructions